 Where are the most beautiful squares of Paris?

-Paris is renowned for its spectacular squares, which offer a variety of functions and activities for locals and visitors alike.
+Paris is renowned for its spectacular squares, which offer a variety of functions and activities for both locals and visitors.

-The most famous square in Paris is the Place de la Concorde, which is located at the end of the Champs-Elysées.
-This huge royal square was commissioned by Louis XV and features a number of iconic landmarks, including the Obelisk of Luxor and the Fontaine des Mers.
+The most famous square in Paris is the Place de la Concorde, located at the end of the Champs-Elysées.
+This huge royal square was commissioned by Louis XV and features several iconic landmarks, including the Obelisk of Luxor and the Fontaine des Mers.

-Other notable squares in Paris include the Place Vendôme, home to the world-famous Ritz hotel, and the Place des Vosges, which is considered to be one of the most beautiful squares in the city.
+Other notable squares in Paris include the Place Vendôme, home to the world-famous Ritz hotel, and the Place des Vosges, considered one of the city’s most beautiful squares.

 There are various square types in Paris: